What is music production?

 Community spirit

-Interested in studying with us?
+Interested in studying music production with us?

 Click below to start your application, register for an open day or get in touch with any questions